maplibre/martin/docs/src/run-with-cli.md

   -W, --workers <WORKERS>
           Number of web server workers

+      --preferred-encoding <PREFERRED_ENCODING>
+          Preferred tiles encoding. gzip or brotli, default brotili.
+You could also use br as a shortcut for brotli

+          [possible values: brotli, gzip]

   -b, --auto-bounds <AUTO_BOUNDS>
           Specify how bounds should be computed for the spatial PG tables.
 [DEFAULT: quick]